 Edward Garrett is a linguist and software developer living in London, England.
 After receiving a doctorate in linguistics (UCLA, 2001), Edward took a postdoctoral position at the University of Virginia, where he developed software for the Tibetan & Himalayan Library.
 From 2003-2008, Edward worked as an Assistant Professor at Eastern Michigan University, teaching courses in Language Technology.
 From 2008-2011, he was Software Developer for the Endangered Languages Archive at the School of Oriental and African Studies in London, where he coded its online archive.
 From 2012-2015, he was a researcher and software developer on the project Tibetan in Digital Communication.
 Edward is the proprietor of Pinedrop, a software company that develops web solutions and research tools for the arts & humanities.

-Frances Garrett is Associate Professor of Tibetan and Buddhist Studies and Associate Chair of the Department for the Study of Religion at the University of Toronto, where she has taught since 2003.
-She grew up in Oregon, received a B.A. in Philosophy from Columbia University in 1989 and a Ph.D. in Religious Studies from the University of Virginia in 2004.
+Frances Garrett is Associate Professor of Tibetan and Buddhist Studies in the Department for the Study of Religion at the University of Toronto, where she has taught since 2003.
+She is also Director of the Robert H.N.
+Ho Family Foundation Centre for Buddhist Studies at the University of Toronto.
+She grew up in Oregon (with her brother Edward), received a B.A. in Philosophy from Columbia University in 1989 and a Ph.D. in Religious Studies from the University of Virginia in 2004.
 Her research has examined the intersections between tantric practice, ritual and occult knowledge and medical theory, and what these tell us about the processes of institutional and ideological change in Tibet.
-In progress are articles about the connections between the Gesar epic and medicine or healing and a book-length study of occult and alchemical technologies in early Tibetan literature with a focus on languages of consumption.
-She is also beginning a project on Himalayan mountain stories.
+She has worked on the Central Asian Gesar epic, and is now beginning a project focused on contemporary and historical stories about Himalayan mountains, as told by Tibetans, local communities and international mountaineers.
+She is also experimenting with expeditionary studies as a pedagogical framework.
 Frances' academic website can be found here.

 Annie Heckman is a doctoral student in the Department for the Study of Religion at the University of Toronto.
 After receiving her MFA in Studio Art (New York University, 2006), Annie spent several years working in the visual arts as an educator, artist, and designer, teaching at DePaul University (Visiting Assistant Professor 2011–2014) and at the Museum of Contemporary Art Chicago (Art & Dialogue specialist 2008–2015).
 Examining certain Tibetan texts as part of her studio research, Annie studied Tibetan language through the University of Chicago's Graham School before relocating to Toronto to pursue further studies.
 She has since received the Dipty Chakravarty Award for excellence in the study of South Asian Society, History, and Culture, and the Phool Maya Chen Award in Buddhist Studies.
 Her research focuses on the agency of non-humans in Tibetan life literature.